 “And Noah began to be an husbandman, and he planted a vineyard: And he drank of the wine, and was drunken; and he was uncovered within his tent.
 And Ham, the father of Canaan, saw the nakedness of his father, and told his two brethren without.
 And Shem and Japheth took a garment, and laid it upon both their shoulders, and went backward, and covered the nakedness of their father; and their faces were backward, and they saw not their father’s nakedness.” – Genesis 9:21-23

-It is through Ham’s lineage that we see the development of most of Africa and parts of the Middle East, including modern day Israel and Iraq.
+It is through Ham’s lineage that we see the development of most of Africa and a large portion of the Middle East, including modern day Israel and Iraq.
 Here is a breakdown of Ham’s lineage and the countries they founded.
-We know that Africa was considered the “land of Ham” because of the following verse:
+We know that Egypt was considered the “land of Ham” because of the following verses:

 “Israel also came into Egypt; and Jacob sojourned in the land of Ham.” – Psalms 105:23